 Precipitation samples are gathered when sufficient precipitation occurs to allow for the collection of the minimum sample volume of approximately 20 mL.
 Samples are taken of monthly composites from Idaho Falls and CFA, and weekly from the EFS.
 Precipitation samples are analyzed for tritium.
-Storm events in the third quarter of 2005 produced sufficient precipitation to yield only five samples - three from Idaho Falls and two from CFA.
-No weekly samples from the EFS were obtained.
+Storm events in the third quarter of 2006 produced sufficient precipitation to yield six samples - one from Idaho Falls, three from CFA, and two weekly samples from the EFS.

-Tritium was not measured above the 3s value in any of the samples collected during the third quarter 2005.
+Tritium was measured above the 3s value in two of the samples collected during the third quarter 2006 at CFA and EFS.
 Low levels of tritium exist in the environment at all times as a result of cosmic ray reactions with water molecules in the upper atmosphere.
 The EPA's RadNet program collects precipitation samples from across the United States.
-From 1978 to 2001 tritium measured in those samples ranged from -2.00 to 7.38×10^6 pCi/L (-7.4 to 2.7×10^4 Bq/L) (EPA 2005).
-Tritium measured in third quarter ESER samples were within this range, with a maximum of 71.6 ± 24.9 pCi/L (2.65 ± 0.92 Bq/L) at Idaho Falls.
-Data for all third quarter 2005 precipitation samples collected by the ESER Program are listed in Table C-6 (Appendix C).
+From 1978 to 2001 tritium measured in those samples ranged from -2.00 to $7.38 \times 10^6$ pCi/L (-7.4 to $2.7 \times 10^4$ Bq/L) (EPA 2006).
+Tritium detected in third quarter ESER samples were within this range, with a maximum of 219 ± 31.4 pCi/L (8.1 ± 1.2 Bq/L) at Idaho Falls.
+Data for all third quarter 2006 precipitation samples collected by the ESER Program are listed in Table C-6 (Appendix C).